Makluk-Gabut/TiniMind/README.md

 There were countless bugs, failed experiments, broken training runs, and moments where I seriously questioned whether things would ever work.
 Looking back, every mistake ended up teaching me something valuable.

 Over time, TiniMind has evolved from an experimental notebook into a standalone training pipeline capable of running on local machines and cloud environments while keeping the codebase educational and easy to understand.

-Fun fact: I accidentally burned my finger on my PC fan while writing this README.
-Somehow documenting the project turned out to be harder than building the model itself. 😭

 TiniMind is still in its Beta phase, so expect rough edges, unfinished features, and things that will continue to evolve over time.